e-rk/speedtools/README.md

 # Setup (Blender addon version)

-> **Warning**: It is recommended to use this addon with Blender 3.5 or newer.
-Using older Blender versions may cause difficult to troubleshoot problems during the installation step with `pip`, because the built-in python is unable to import packages from the user site directory.
-Newer Blender versions don't have this problem.
+> **Warning**: The addon requires Blender 4.2 or newer.
+Use v0.16.0 release of the plugin if you have to use older Blender releases.

 1. Create new empty Blender project
 2. Open the __Scripting__ tab